-- 1. Your closing sentence must give your paragraph a feeling of ending. - 2.
-Do not give an opinion (such as "I think. . ."). - 3.
-Do use a general thought, like:
+- Your closing sentence must give your paragraph a feeling of ending. - Do not give an opinion (such as "I think ..."). - Do use a general thought, such as:

 The graceful dolphin is a fascinating mammal.
 Dolphins bring amusement and playfulness to the sea.
 Amusing and playful, dolphins make the sea a more interesting place.